- Download a PDF version of Congressman Panetta's official biography

 Travelers from around the world visit Congressman Panetta’s district to explore Pinnacles National Park, Fort Ord National Monument, Elkhorn Slough National Estuarine Research Reserve, Clear Creek Management Area, the Monterey Bay Aquarium, Hollister, Gilroy, Santa Cruz and other attractions.
 The Central Coast boasts a flourishing travel and tourism industry based on a long tradition of providing exceptional hospitality services and unparalleled recreational, historical, scenic, and educational opportunities.

-Most recently before his election to Congress, Congressman Panetta served his community as the deputy district attorney for Monterey County, which includes the city of Salinas.
+Most recently before his election to Congress, Congressman Panetta served his community as a deputy district attorney for Monterey County, which includes the city of Salinas.
 In this role, he prosecuted violent gang members to pursue justice for victims, protect families and make communities safer.

 Congressman Panetta graduated from the University of California at Davis with an undergraduate degree in International Relations and received his law degree from Santa Clara University.